 - Timely information about Title I programs.
 School staff will keep parents and guardians updated about the types of services their children are being provided, the planned duration of services, and the goals of the services; - The child's individual student assessment results, including an interpretation of such results.
 School staff will provide these results and will go over the interpretation with the parent or guardian at a scheduled meeting; - A description and explanation of the curriculum in use at the school, the forms of assessment used to measure student progress, and the proficiency levels students are expected to meet.
-Parents and guardians will receive this information at the annual Title I meeting, the annual curriculum night, and/or the annual orientation for caretakers at the beginning of every school year; - Opportunities for regular meetings.
+Parents and guardians will receive this information at the annual Title I meeting, the annual curriculum night, and/or the annual orientation for caretakers at the beginning of every school year;

+• Opportunities for regular meetings.
 The School Principal, the Deans, and teachers will be attentive to parent and family needs, and will schedule parent or guardian meetings as requested and is feasible.

-A copy of KIPP Academy MS complete Parent/Family & Guardian Involvement Policy can be obtained by contacting KIPPNYCACA-OPS KIPPNYCACA-OPS@kippny.org.
+A copy of KIPP NYC College Prep complete Parent/Family & Guardian Involvement Policy can be obtained by contacting the main office.

 Additionally, the Every Student Succeeds Act (ESSA), requires school districts that receive federal Title I funding to notify parents and guardians of their right to know the professional qualifications of the classroom teachers who instruct their child.
-As a recipient of these funds, KIPP Academy MS will provide you with this information in a timely manner if you request it.
-Please feel free to contact the school at KIPPNYCACA-OPS KIPPNYCACA-OPS@kippny.org if you wish to receive this information or if you have any questions.
+As a recipient of these funds, KIPP NYC College Prep will provide you with this information in a timely manner if you request it.
+Please feel free to contact the school if you wish to receive this information or if you have any questions.